Who is Racaire?

-As soon as the dress was finished, I thought it could need some nice extra decoration on it.
-I organized an embroidery frame, got me some threads and needles, took up my courage and finally made my very first embroidery stitches in the year 2001 and well, I still love this dress and even wear it from time to time, even though it is already more than 10years old and not very “period” (accurate)…
+As soon as my first medieval dress was finished, I thought it could need some nice extra decoration on it.
+I organized an embroidery frame, got me some threads and needles, took up my courage and finally made my very first embroidery stitches in the year 2001.
+I still love this dress and wear it from time to time, even though it is already more than 10years old and not very “period” (accurate)…

 Well, that’s how everything started and one of the side effects of this embroidery project was that I enjoyed working at the embroidery so much, that I also started to embroider more and more things…

-And the more I embroidered with my “medieval-inspired” patterns, the more people told me that I should start with period embroidery – well, what shall I say, one day I gave up my resistance against the medieval techniques and started my research of medieval embroidery techniques and also started my blog – Racaire’s Embroidery & Needlework.
+And the more I embroidered with my “medieval-inspired” patterns, the more people told me that I should start with “period medieval embroidery” – based on medieval embroidery techniques.
+What shall I say, one day I gave up my resistance and started my research of medieval embroidery techniques and I also started my blog – Racaire’s Embroidery & Needlework.

 I don’t think that my life is interesting, but some people tend to say that my embroidery is…

-At this point I would like to point out Jane Stockton and her websites “In Prayse of the Needle“, “The Needles Excellency” and “Historical Needlework Resources” and thank her heartily for kindly answering all my questions, encouraging me and helping me with my very first handout about Refilsaum while I was still a newbie to medieval embroidery…
+At this point I would like to point out Jane Stockton and her websites “In Prayse of the Needle“, “The Needles Excellency” and “Historical Needlework Resources“.
+I thank her heartily for kindly answering all my medieval embroidery related questions, for encouraging me and helping me with my very first handout about Refilsaum while I was still a newbie to medieval embroidery…

 Thank you very much, Jane Stockton!